 The management monitors the capital on the basis of the debt-to-adjusted capital ratio.
-This ratio is calculated as net debt/adjusted capital (as shown below).
+This ratio is calculated as net debt/ adjusted capital (as shown below).
 Net debt is calculated as total borrowings less cash and cash equivalents.

-Gro Group

-2021 US\$'000 2020 US\$'000

-Net debt:

-All current and non-current borrowings including lease liabilities 231,309 248,801

-Less: cash and cash equivalents (18,727) (13,859)
+Net debt: All current and non-current borrowings including lease liab Less: cash and cash equivalents Net debt

-Net debt 212,582 234,942

-Adjusted capital:

-Total equity 30,765 13,691
+Adjusted capital: Total equity

-Debt-to-adjusted capital ratio 691% 1,716%
+Debt-to-adjusted capital ratio

-The decrease in the debt-to-adjusted capital ratio for the reporting year resulted mainly from the profit for the year.
+The decrease in the debt-to-adjusted capital ratio for the reporting year resulted mainly from the repayment of borrowings.